-For the three months ended March 31, 2016, we recognized \$1.4 million in net royalty revenue on net sales reported by our commercialization partners, compared to \$(0.5) million in royalty revenue in the three months ended March 31, 2015.
+For the three and six months ended June 30, 2016, we recognized \$1.0 million and \$2.4 million, respectively, in net royalty revenue on net sales reported by our commercialization partners, compared to \$0.9 million and \$0.3 million, respectively, in royalty revenue in the three and six months ended June 30, 2015.
 Beginning in 2014, we began earning royalty revenue from sales of STENDRA by these partners.
 We record royalty revenue related to STENDRA based on reports provided by our partners.
 One of our partners, Auxilium, was acquired by Endo in January 2015.
 In April 2015, we were informed by Endo that Endo had revised its accounting estimate for its return reserve for STENDRA sold in 2014.
 Under the terms of the license and commercialization agreement, adjustments to the return reserve can be deducted from the reported net revenue.
 As a result, in the first quarter of 2015, we recorded an adjustment of \$1.2 million to reduce our royalty revenue.
-In December 2015, Auxilium notified us of its intention to return the U.S. and Canadian commercial rights for STENDRA to us.
-Auxilium has provided its contractually required six-month notice of termination which, absent an agreement between Auxilium and us for an earlier termination date, will result in the termination of the license agreement and supply agreement on June 30, 2016.
+In December 2015, Auxilium notified us of its intention to return the U.S. and Canadian commercial rights for STENDRA to us and provided its contractually required six-month notice of termination.
+Given this, the supply agreement terminated on June 30, 2016, and absent an agreement to the contrary, the license agreement would have terminated on June 30, 2016.
+On June 30, 2016, we and Auxilium agreed to extend the termination date of the license agreement until August 31, 2016.